suhrmann/suhrmann/README.md

   </tr>
 </table>

+> "Servus [...] is a salutation used in many parts of Central and Eastern Europe."
+Especially in Lower Bavaria and Austria.

 <!--
 **suhrmann/suhrmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.